alphagov-mirror/paas-spring-music/scenarios/scenario-03/readme.md

 springmusic                      latest              6e296a2dfd95        4 hours ago         163MB
 ```

-Well, let's run this image locally by issueing the following command:
+Well, let's start this image locally by running the following command:
 ```
 $ docker run -it -p 8080:8080 springmusic
 ```
-To check that it's running, run this comand:
+To check that it's up & running, run this command:
 ```
 $ docker ps
 ```